-• Self-Insurance Fund - This fund is used to account for the Sheriff's insurance activities including employee welfare, risk liability, and workers' compensation.
+Self-Insurance Fund - This fund is used to account for the Sheriff's insurance activities including employee welfare, risk liability, and workers' compensation.
 Employee welfare includes, but is not limited to, medical, dental, vision, life, and long-term disability.
 Retirees are eligible for medical, dental, vision and life insurance on a cost-reimbursement basis.

-Fiduciary Fund
+Fiduciary Funds

-This fund is used to account for assets received and held by the Sheriff in the capacity of a trustee or as an agent for individuals, governmental agencies and other public organizations.
-Agency funds are custodial in nature and do not involve measurement of changes in financial position, and, therefore, do not carry net position.
+The Prisoner Fund is used to account for assets received and held by the Sheriff in the capacity of a custodian for individuals currently held in the jail.
+The Emergency Relief Fund is used to account for assets received and held by the Sheriff in a custodial capacity for employees experiencing an economic hardship due to emergency situations.
+Custodial funds do not involve measurement of changes in financial position, and, therefore, do not carry net position.